setupproof/setupproof/README.md

 Verify marked README quickstarts in a clean temporary workspace.

+Setup instructions drift.

 SetupProof is for maintainers who want setup instructions to fail in CI before users copy them.

-It executes only Markdown shell blocks that a maintainer explicitly marks, then reports the block ID, file, line, runner, timeout, and result.
+Mark the README shell block that should keep working:

 ````md
 <!-- setupproof id=quickstart -->